bebo-dot-dev/asustor-dropbox/README.md

 I couldn't get the [Asustor provided dropbox app](http://forum.asustor.com/viewforum.php?f=59) reliably and safely working.
 The full story is here: http://forum.asustor.com/viewtopic.php?f=59&t=8202

 ### What does this do?
 This app supports syncing with dropbox in one of the following modes: upload, download, full 2 way sync.
+Thanks go to the dropbox team / dropbox python sdk maintainers for the original supplied [updown.py sample](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/updown.py)

 ### How do I set this thing up?
 This app can be easily installed via the ADM App Central manual install feature using one of the [pre-compiled apk package release files](/../../releases).
 There is no UI at the present time so once installed, some manual configuration is required.
 Read [the setup guide](setup.md) for details.